skerkour/kerkour.com/content/blog/living-with-one-carry-on-bag/index.md

 * wash cycles are easier (1 / week)
 * reduced ecological footprint
 * you can keep a similar bag at your parrent's or girlfriend's house in case your's got stolen
+* don't have to spend time selling old stuff

 ## Drawbacks